mel-ho/Project1/Process.md

 # current progress

-## main game elements completed
+### main game elements completed

-- cards
+**cards**

-  -> had to create the card class and link the images to the correct card -> made use of the way i named the images to loop to find the images and insert it into each card.
+- had to create the card class and link the images to the correct card
+- made use of the way i named the images to loop to find the images and insert it into each card.
-- timer
+  **timer**
-  -> initially did it without a variable then had to keep going into the code to change since i wanted it longer and shorter -> in the end added a number variable which might be useful when expending the game to have different countdown durations.
+- initially did it without a variable then had to keep going into the code to change since i wanted it longer and shorter
-- gameboard
+- in the end added a number variable which might be useful when expending the game to have different countdown durations.
+  **gameboard**
-  -> had a bit of trouble as the image and card container were two seperate elements and i needed to get the id when i clicked and i could only have one or the other since i was using target instead of currenttarget.
+- had a bit of trouble as the image and card container were two seperate elements and i needed to get the id when i clicked and i could only have one or the other since i was using target instead of currenttarget.
-  -> also when i was trying to pick out the class "cards", it kept giving me undefined. figured cos it was returning and array.
+- also when i was trying to pick out the class "cards", it kept giving me undefined. figured cos it was returning and array.

-## main gameplay completed
+### main gameplay completed

--> cards had 4 properties that needed to be checked. initially had 4 different functions but managed to create a property array and a loop to reduce the lines of code.
+- cards had 4 properties that needed to be checked. initially had 4 different functions but managed to create a property array and a loop to reduce the lines of code.
-->

-## available sets completed
+### available sets completed

--> initial loop gave too many sets as it was double counting (e.g. 1,3,8 / 1,8,3 should be 1 but it counted as 2)
+- initial loop gave too many sets as it was double counting (e.g. 1,3,8 / 1,8,3 should be 1 but it counted as 2)

-## replace cards completed
+### replace cards completed

--> problems faced was deselecting cards and removing it from the array -> figuring out the css to select and deselect the card. had to create an active class that gets switched on and off to manage that
+- problems faced was deselecting cards and removing it from the array
+- figuring out the css to select and deselect the card. had to create an active class that gets switched on and off to manage that

-## countdown timer completed
+### countdown timer completed

-## start game function and trigger completed

-->
+- needed to stop timer when game stops instead of having the function keep running. created an interval variable that can be cleared

+### game triggers

+**start game**

+- created function to load all elements of gameboard
+- create button trigger that starts function
+  **end game**
-## end game function completed
+- function completed

--> had to figure out how to disable game board and to show score
+- had to figure out how to disable game board and to show score

-## Display elements
+### display elements

+- display cards
 - highlight selected cards

-# wip
+- hide gameboard when game not in play
+- fixed css styling for game page, how to play page, high score page

+### scoring page

-- highscore display and sorting
+- highscore display and updated completed. pull from player list
+- sorting incomplete

-# stretched goals
+## stretched goals

+### create challenge mode

-- create challenge mode where the sets available will be 6 and you take the shortest time to find all of them. no replacement of cards.
+- sets available will be 6 and you take the shortest time to find all of them. no replacement of cards.
-- - will need to filter out all 12 card sets with 6 availble sets
+- will need to filter out all 12 card sets with 6 availble sets
-- - will need to disable the replacecards
+- will need to disable the replacecards
-- - timer will need to count up like now.
+- timer will need to count up like now.

-- create a 2 player mode
+### create a 2 player mode

-- - will need to have 2 timers / 2 players
+- will need to have 2 timers / 2 players
-- - switch between players.
+- switch between players.